VincentWei/minigui-docs/user-manual/MiniGUIUserManualBuildingMiniGUI.md

 ```

 Note that the make tool will install MiniGUI header files to the
-`\$PREFIX/include/minigui` directory under the `makefile.ng` project
+`$PREFIX/include/minigui` directory, and the MiniGUI core library
-file of Cygwin, the function libraries were installed to the
+will be installed to the `$PREFIX/lib/` directory.
+Therefore,
-`\$PREFIX/lib/` directory.
-The `rules.make` file above will install
+the `rules.make` file above will install MiniGUI header files to
-MiniGUI header files to the `c:/cross/include/minigui` directory and
+`c:/cross/include/minigui` directory and MiniGUI core library to
-MiniGUI libraries to the `c:/cross/lib` directory.
+`c:/cross/lib` directory.

-Referring to table 2.21 and the `rules.make` file above, you can write
+By referring to the table and the `rules.make` file above, you can
-correct rules.make file based on actually development environment.
+write a correct `rules.make` file based on your actually development
+environment and toolchain.

 Because the format of the `makefile.ng` is compatible with GNU
 makefile, so we can use `makefile.ng` to compile MiniGUI in the Linux
 environment, actually.
 This kind of circumstance usually occurs during
-using cross-compile tool chain for uClinux.
+using cross-compiling toolchain for uClinux.
 If you work in the Linux
-environment, you can execute make command.
+environment, you can execute `make` command directly:

 ```
-user\$ make –f makefile.ng
+user$ make –f makefile.ng
 ```

+For MiniGUI components, you can use the same way to compile them
+in non-GNU environment; we do not repeat them here.

 ---